DataSF/datasf.github.io/showcase/datascience/_posts/2018-01-19-AB-Testing.md

   - datascience
 ---

+Learn about our AB testing workshop service and about completed experiments across the City!

 ## AB Testing Workshop Service

 DataSF offers AB testing design workshops to departments interested in comparing the effectiveness of different forms of communications, e.g. letters or emails.